SkaPhilipp/Crypto_Analytics/README.md

 This project uses Python and Neo4j to get data from APIs from different websites on cryptocurrency markets and stores this information in a graph database using Neo4j.

-Information on top 100 currencies from Coinmarketcap:
+Information on top 100 currencies drawn from API of a popular cryptocurrency market website:

 ![Alt text](./images/rankings.JPG)